Last Updated on October 23, 2022 by Oddmund Groette

 The red line is the performance of the strategy while the grey line is the Swedish Total Return Index.
 Both ended up at close to the same level, but as you can see, the ride has been much less bumpy for the owners of the Brummer funds.

 This is exactly what you look for in a strategy!
 You want it to be smooth.

 The more smoothly the equity chart rises from the left to the right, the better the strategy, as long as it’s not curve-fitted.
 By looking visually at the equity chart, you get a pretty good estimation if the strategy is worthwhile on its own or in need of some additional variable(s).

 If the equity line goes like a straight line, obviously, the strategy must be pretty good.
 In these circumstances, you don’t need much of a mathematical confirmation if the strategy is good (or not).
 However, some traders focus on the maximum drawdown, while others focus only on the outcome (the profits).

-But in most cases, it’s not as obvious as it looks: You need some quantitative test on the significance of the strategy.
+But in most cases, it’s not as obvious as it looks: You need some quantitative backtest on the significance of the strategy.
 That’s why all trading software has in-built trading performance metrics to evaluate strategies.
-Below is an excerpt from Amibroker, which shows the standard metrics on every strategy test:
+Below is an excerpt from Amibroker, which shows the standard metrics on every strategy backtest:

 Amibroker uses 13 different metrics, where the Sharpe Ratio is probably the most famous – widely used among mutual funds and hedge funds.